 From Software to Web-Embedded Technology

-One of the leading trends is web-embedded technology, which allows children to access a particular set of education tools that are constantly updated and improved by the vendor.
+One of the leading trends is web-embedded technology, which allows children to access a particular set of educational tools that are constantly updated and improved by the vendor.
 This is a major revolution in technology, as most computer-based learning tools in the past were software based, requiring expensive upgrades and often becoming obsolete by the time they were put into widespread use.
 The main benefit of these web-based programs is that vendor staff can constantly monitor how the students use the technology and make real-time improvements to maximize program effectiveness.
 Look for the programs that are run by educators with their teacher certification program.

 One popular web-based program is ASSISTments, which focuses on math education and is created in association with the Worcester Polytechnic Institute and Carnegie Mellon.
-This program gives students sets of math problems, helps them through the steps if they have trouble, prompts them to show their work, and encourages the children to think in a logical way as they go about problem solving.
-The greatest benefit for the teacher is that it gives instant results as to classroom and individual performance, allowing her to use time that otherwise would have been spent grading to help struggling students and encourage thriving students to achieve more.
+This program gives students sets of math problems, helps them through the steps if they have trouble, prompts them to show their work, and encourages the children to think in a logical way as they go about problem-solving.
+The greatest benefit for the teacher is that it gives instant results as to classroom and individual performance, allowing her to use the time that otherwise would have been spent grading to help struggling students and encourage thriving students to achieve more.